wohaco/despace/ach.md

 They are also often isolated from waves entering from their surroundings.
 This combination means that a person or detector exclusively hears direct sounds (no reverberant sounds), in effect simulating being inside an infinitely large room.

-They're two types of chambers:
+They’re two types of chambers:

    1. Acoustic anechoic chambers;
    1. Radio‑frequency anechoic chambers.